TuomasJuhanila/TuomasJuhanila.github.io/README.md

 # TuomasJuhanila.github.io
 Published projects

+Color Game for kids to learn the colors.
+- Done with HTML, CSS and Vanilla Javascript
-Color Game - Sound effects obtained from https://www.zapsplat.com
+- Sound effects obtained from https://www.zapsplat.com
+- Recorded sounds by Sofia